tapasrastogi2411/African-Impact-Challenge/doc/sprint0/PB.md

 -   Once the request is accepted, the meeting information is displayed on the entrepreneurs’ dashboard.

-As a user, I want to send messages and contact other users in the community, which includes partners, teachers, and other entrepreneurs.
+As a user, I want to send messages and contact other users in the community, which includes partners, teachers, and other entrepreneurs so that I can interact with them based on my needs.

 -   Users can search for the users they wish to contact.

--   Ability to directly message a user by visiting their profiles.
+-   Ability to directly message a user by visiting their profile.